grs-se/SQL-Learning-Material/Lecture Notes/Section-1-Introduction.md

 Each of the columsn stores a very different type or kind of information, strings, numbers.

 - Once we set up the table and the 4 columsn inside of it, we can start inserting data into the table itself, so we can start adding lists of cities.
 Each of these cities will have a name, country, pop, n darea, each of these cindividual cities we add into his table we refer to as rows.
-  So we have tables, tables have many colums, and each record inside od a table is referred to as a row.
+- So we have tables, tables have many colums, and each record inside od a table is referred to as a row.
--

 ### Creating Tables:

 **Syntax**:
-Syntax:
 * Some words are keywords, others identifiers.
 Keywords are special words that tell SQL we want to do a certain thing.
 * CREATE TABLE is a keyword, capitalizaed
 * Identifiers: cities, all lowercase